-Guru Gobind Singh's birthday will be celebrated on 16 January 2016.
+Guru Gobind Singh's birthday is on 2 January 2020

 About The Tenth Sikh Guru - Guru Gobind Singh

 Guru Gobind Singh was named Gobind Rai at birth but was known as Gobind Singh after he was initiated into the Khalsa Panth (Order) by his disciples.
 Ironically it was Guru Gobind Singh who founded the Khalsa Panth and by asking to get baptized by his disciples set an example unparallelled in the spiritual world of a Guru also being a disciple.